diowa/twbs_less_rails/README.md

 Copyright 2014 diowa under [the BSD 2-Clause license](LICENSE).

-Twitter Bootstrap is licensed under the Apache License, Version 2.0
+Twitter Bootstrap is licensed under the MIT License

 Font Awesome is licensed under the MIT License